-Accepted participants must submit completed ESF International Academic Program Student Forms (Participant Information; Agreement and Release; Student Health Information; Physician’s Statement; and Statement of Insurance) along with the requested supplemental documentation [copy of passport, visa (if applicable), flight itinerary, and proof of health insurance coverage] to the program leader.
-Program leaders should review them and submit completed forms for each student participating in the international program in one group packet to the Office of International Education at least one month prior to departure.
-The Office of International Education will provide program leaders with an electronic file of applications for their program.
+Accepted participants must submit completed ESF International Academic Program Student Participant Forms (Participant Information; Agreement and Release; Student Health Information; Physician’s Statement; and Statement of Insurance) along with the requested supplemental documentation [copy of passport, visa (if applicable), flight itinerary, and proof of health insurance coverage] to the Office of International Education no later than 1 month prior to trip departure.
+The Office of International Education will review them and provide program leaders with an electronic file of forms for their program.

 SUNY students who participate in international programs are required to carry comprehensive health insurance with medical evacuation and repatriation coverage.
 No exemption from the health insurance fee shall be allowed except for participants presenting evidence of a religious objection or those individuals for whom comparable coverage has been obtained through an exchange agreement, an employment benefit, or foreign government sponsorship.
-It is recommended that you include SUNY HTH health insurance coverage (which includes MedEx) for students in your program fees ($51.50 for 16 days- 2011-2012 rate); in the event of a medical emergency, this will make obtaining treatment and services easier.
+It is recommended that you include SUNY health insurance coverage for students in your program fees; in the event of a medical emergency, this will make obtaining treatment and services easier.

 Note: Neither the State of New York, through its agents, nor the State University of New York through its agents and employees, is responsible in any manner whatsoever for the payment of any claim for health-related services provided to individuals covered under this insurance policy.
 The State of New York and State University of New York are not responsible for obligations incurred by individuals who are not covered by this insurance policy.
 All individuals participating in the University’s health insurance programs described herein are responsible for reviewing all descriptions of the scope and level of coverage offered by this policy.
 Such participants will be solely responsible for obtaining additional coverage not provided under this program if such is deemed necessary by the participant.